brybrophy/react-sorcerer/README.md

 />
 ```

 Note: the keys used in the `srcSetData` (ie: xs, sm, md, lg) are only for the example.
-I you can name them what ever you want, and you can have as many as you want.
+You can name them what ever you want, and you can have as many as you want.
 Just think of them as breakpoints for all the different image sizes you have.
 The `coverage` props is used to help the browser determine which image to use at each screen size based on the image's width.
 A full width image would have a `coverage` of 100.
 An image in a 4 column grid might have a `coverage` of 25.

 ### Props